Luciano Moggi: Calciopoli

 When Moggi's conviction in criminal court in connection with the scandal was partially written off by the Supreme Court, Juventus sued the FIGC for €443 million for damages caused by their 2006 relegation.
 Then-FIGC president Carlo Tavecchio offered to discuss reinstatement of the lost scudetti in exchange for Juventus dropping the lawsuit.
 On 9 September 2015, the Supreme Court released a 150-page document that explained its final ruling of the case, based on the controversial 2006 sporting sentence, which did not take in consideration the other clubs involved because they could not be put on trial due to the statute of limitations, and it would be necessary to request and open a revocation of judgment pursuant to Article 39 of the Code of Sports Justice.
 Despite his remaining charges being cancelled without a new trial due to the statute of limitations, the court confirmed that Moggi was actively involved in the sporting fraud, which was intended to favour Juventus and increase his own personal benefits according to La Gazzetta dello Sport.
 As did the Naples court in 2012, the court commented that the developments and behavior of other clubs and executives were not investigated in depth.
-In 2016, the TAR tribunal rejected the request of compensation promoted by Juventus.
-On 15 March 2017, Moggi's lifetime ban was definitively confirmed on final appeal.
+In 2016, the TAR tribunal rejected the request of compensation promoted by Juventus on the grounds that "the TAR cannot rule if the arbitration panel has already done so"; the reasoning was that "the entire matter had already been dealt with in a previous appeal, again presented by Juventus in 2006, and then abandoned by the company, which preferred to appeal to the arbitration award from which it however emerged defeated."
+On 15 March 2017, Moggi's lifetime ban was definitively confirmed on final appeal on the grounds that the case did not fall under its jurisdiction.

-Moggi continues to make observations on the Serie A on Italy's newspapers, as well as sports and local television channels, such as Sportitalia and Telecapri Sport.
+Moggi continues to make observations on the Serie A on Italy's newspapers, as well as sports and local television channels, such as Sportitalia and Telecapri Sport, and is often a TV guest, such as on Nove.
 Since 2011, he collaborates with Radio Manà Manà.
-In March 2020, having exhausted appeals in Italy's courts, Moggi appealed to the European Court of Human Rights for the conduct of the trials, including the lack of time given to the defence in the 2006 sporting trial, among other issues; Giraudo's was accepted in September 2021.
+In March 2020, having exhausted appeals in Italy's courts, Moggi appealed to the European Court of Human Rights for the conduct of the trials, including the lack of time given to the defence in the 2006 sporting trial, among other issues; Giraudo's was accepted (when nine out of ten times it is usually rejected) in September 2021.